Continuous Running of Time under Section 9 – Limitation Act 1908

 - (iii) Receipt of Mortgage:

-- Receipt of the produce of mortgage land by the mortgage in possession.
+- Receipt of the produce of the mortgage land by the mortgagee in possession.

 - (iv) Written Acknowledgement: Written acknowledgment of liability signed by the defendant.

-To conclude that the rule of section 9 of the Limitation Act, of 1908 says that once time has begun to run, it continues to do so until the entire prescribed period has run out.
+To conclude that the rule of section 9 of the Limitation Act, 1908, says that once time has begun to run, it continues to do so until the entire prescribed period has run out.
 This rule of section 9 is applicable to suits as well as applications.
-This rule is subject to certain exceptions where time may be suspended for a certain time.
-These are, however, certain circumstances which suspend interrupt or extend the run of the limitation and there are certain cases where the limitation does not run at all
+This rule is subject to certain exceptions where time may be suspended for a certain period.
+These are, however, certain circumstances which suspend, interrupt, or extend the run of the limitation, and there are certain cases where the limitation does not run at all.